georgberky/rest101/README.md

 # REST101
-A basic project to get you started with Jersey
+A basic project to get you started with Jersey.

+We can get responses in plain text and JSON.
+We can also store and retrieve JSON via HTTP to a MapDB.

 ## How to create the base archetype:
 ```bash